 Your charity event is bound to be full of carefree fun, so your volunteers’ uniforms need to match this spirit and not be restrictive.
 When designing their outfits, you’ll also need to account for unpredictable weather and give them plenty of options so they can stay comfortable when helping out.

-If your fundraiser will take place outside, it might be worth having extra uniform items to ensure they can be seen easily.
+If your fundraiser will take place outside, it might be worth having extra uniform items to ensure they can be seen easily, such as high visibility clothing.
 Adding a cap to your volunteers’ outfits can make it easier for people to spot them in crowded spaces, and will also protect their heads from both cold and hot weather.
 We have a range of headwear that can be branded with your charity event logo to ensure your helpers stand out.

-It might even be worth thinking about any charity promotional products you’ll want to sell to gain additional donations, or give away as part of the ticket package.
-Again, T-shirts are usually a good option as many people collect these as keepsakes, but smaller promotional products such as sweatbands and canvas bags are also popular — we have plenty of inspiration in our custom accessories range.
+It might even be worth thinking about any charity promotional products you’ll want to sell to raise even more money, or give away as part of the ticket package.
+Again, T-shirts are usually a good option as many people collect these as keepsakes and when they wear them again it provides free advertising and extra publicity.
+But, smaller promotional products such as bags and desk accessories are also popular — we have plenty of inspiration in our custom accessories range.

 Holding a charity fundraiser can be extremely fun while raising money for a worthwhile cause, but with so much else going on, it’s important that you get as many people as possible to hear about your event.
-Although this can seem like a challenge, hopefully the tips in this guide have given you a great idea of where to start, from charity event ideas to inspiration for your fundraising promotional products.
+Although this can seem like a challenge, hopefully the tips in this guide have given you a great idea of where to start, from fundraising ideas to marketing and branding materials.